How, Where and What to Sell

 Even caravans, trailers and similar on your property can be rented out.

-It was easy to use sites such as Airbnb or Spacer to get people to rent what I had and because those sites had contracts, verified the person and included insurance.
+It was easy to use sites such as Airbnb or Spacer to get people to rent what you have available and because those sites had contracts, verified the person and included insurance.

 Here are some tips and ways to sell space or rent out space.